The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Conclusions

-We anticipate that the approach developed in this paper, for considering PTW solutions to QIVP, will be readily adaptable to corresponding problems, when the KPP-type cut-off reaction function is replaced by a broader class of cut-off reaction functions.
-In comparing the PTW theory for the cut-off KPP-type reaction function studied here, and its associated KPP-type reaction function without cut-off, we make the observation that, in the absence of cut-off, a PTW solution exists for each propagation speed $v \in [2, \infty)$, whilst at each fixed cut-off value $u_c \in (0,1)$, a PTW solution exists only at the single propagation speed $v=v^*(u_c)$, with $0 < v^*(u_c)< 2$.
+We anticipate that the approach developed in this paper, for considering PTW solutions to QIVP, will be readily adaptable to corresponding problems, when the cut-off KPP-type reaction considered here is replaced by a broader class of cut-off reaction functions, {such as those considered in \cite{Dumortier_etal2007, Gordon2007,Dumortier_etal2010,Popovic2011,DumortierKaper2012}}.
+In comparing the PTW theory for the cut-off KPP-type reaction function studied here, and its associated KPP-type reaction function without cut-off, we make the observation that, in the absence of cut-off, a PTW solution exists for each propagation speed $v \in [2, \infty)$, whilst at each fixed cut-off value $u_c \in (0,1)$, a PTW solution exists only at the single propagation speed $v=v^*(u_c)$, with $0 < v^*(u_c)< 2$; {this observation has been made previously in \cite{Dumortier_etal2007}, although restricted to sufficiently small cut-off values $u_c$}.
 This will have implications for the development of PTW solutions as large-$t$ structures in QIVP, with more general classes of initial data.
 In the companion paper we consider the evolution problem QIVP in more detail.
 Specifically we establish that, as $t \to \infty$, the solution to QIVP does indeed involve the formation of the PTW solution considered in this paper, and we give the detailed asymptotic structure of the solution to QIVP as $t \to \infty$.

 Finally, it is interesting to contrast our results with results obtained for a related problem, the stochastic KPP equation

 where $\dot W$ is a standard space-time white-noise.
 Similarly to the cut-off KPP equation \eeref{cut-offKPP}, equation \eeref{stochasticKPP} arises as a continuum approximation to (microscopic) interacting particle systems.
 In particular, for a Fisher reaction function \eeref{Fisher}, there is an exact relationship between this problem and discrete systems of particles which undergo a birth-coagulation type of reaction in addition to diffusion \cite{ShigaUchiyama1986,Doering_etal2003}.
 Rigorous results have been derived for this model too \cite{ConlonDoering2005,Mueller_etal2011}, establishing that the average speed of the random travelling wave solutions of \eeref{stochasticKPP} is, in the small-$\hat u_c$ or, weak noise limit, given by \beq\eelab{stochasticKPPspeedsmall} v_s(\hat u_c)=2- \frac{\pi^2}{(\ln \hat u_c)^2}+O\left(\frac{\ln |\ln \hat u_c|}{|\ln \hat u_c|^3} \right), \quad \mbox{as} \quad \hat u_c\to 0^+. \eeq Thus, taking $\hat u_c=u_c$, the difference between \eeref{stochasticKPPspeedsmall} and the speed of the PTW solution of the cut-off KPP model \eeref{cut-offKPP} only arises in the third term of the asymptotic expansion of $v_s(\hat u_c)$ and $v^*(u_c)$ as $u_c \to 0^+$, a conjecture that was initially made by Brunet and Derrida \cite{BrunetDerrida1997,BrunetDerrida2001}.
 The two models behave very differently when $\hat u_c$ can no longer be regarded as small, as might be anticipated.
 In the large-$\hat u_c$ or, strong noise limit, \cite{Doering_etal2003,HallatschekKorolev2009} find that \beq\eelab{stochasticKPPspeed} v_s(\hat u_c)\sim \sqrt\frac{1}{\hat u_c}, \quad \mbox{as} \quad \hat u_c\to \infty. \eeq The behaviour in this limit should be contrasted against expression \eeref{speed_large_cutoff} obtained for $u_c\to 1^{-}$.
 A comparison suggests that $\hat u_c$ and $u_c$ may in this case be related according to $\hat u_c\sim 1/(1-u_c)^2$ as $u_c\to 1^-$.
 It would be interesting to extend this comparison to arbitrary $u_c$.